JavascriptBattle/hero-starter/README.md

   * Your hero will be denoted by the code "H00", the enemy hero will be denoted by the code "H01"
   * Diamond mines will be denoted by "DXX" where the Xs are numbers
   * Health wells will be denoted by "WWW"
   * Remember, `test_your_hero_code.js` is there for you!
 Feel free to modify it however you like--we will only ever pull in and use your `hero.js` and `helpers.js` files in each daily battle.
+Test?